reimagined/resolve/docs/frontend.md

 - [HTTP API](#http-api) - An HTTP API exposed by a reSolve server
 - [resolve-client library](#resolve-client-library) - A higher-level JavaScript library used to communicate with a reSolve server
-- [resolve-redux library](#resolve-redux-library) - A library used to connect React + Redux component to reSolve
+- [resolve-redux library](#resolve-redux-library) - A library used to connect a React + Redux component to reSolve
 - [resolve-react-hooks library](#resolve-react-hooks-library) - A hook-based library used to connect React components to reSolve

 ## HTTP API